CA Operations Guide

-This CA Operations Guide covers information on setting up Certification Authorities (CAs) and profiles and general configuration of the EJBCA instance.
+This page provides guide and information on setting up Certification Authorities, profiles and general configuration of an EJBCA instance.

-For more information on RA Management tasks, see the RA Operations Guide.
-For Administrators responsible for configuring and maintaining EJBCA installations, see the EJBCA CA Concept Guide for information on EJBCA concepts and configuration.
+For more information on RA Management tasks, see the RA Operations Guide and for information on EJBCA concepts and configuration, see the EJBCA CA Concept Guide.

 Managing CVC CAs